Deondre Charelle, known as the artist Duke Charelle, is a collective of musicians that toured from the group Parliament-Funkadelic.

 In 2018, Deondre began to produce his first album.
 He wrote all the lyrics and many of the bass lines.
 While, at the same time, he was producing, performing, and working with Yorg Kerasotis, and T Money Green (a producer who has worked with The Dramatics, Snoop Dogg, and Dr. Dre) with the production of their act Lin-Say.
 Duke Charelle, on his first album Beyond the Magic Mirror released through Sony AMG Toronto, also teamed up with Prince ex-drummer Dean Ragland who has played with everyone from George Clinton to Booty Collins.
 The first album can be described as psychedelic pushing the envelope and capturing the material and spiritual essence of life’s ups and downs.

 Duke Charelle has won numerous awards for his music and performances.
 Apart from being a part of the NME Online Music Awards live performances for a consecutive five years he has taken home the Akedemia Music Awards in 2016 for Best Funk Song, Tantric Dance.
-Duke Charelle's single "Liquid Galaxies (Grains of Sand)", reached Top 20 Billboard, ranked #22, as well as iTunes Top 10 at #6.
+Duke Charelle's single "Liquid Galaxies (Grains of Sand)", reached Billboard Top 100 chart, with rank #22 on the compilation album "Hotline Miami: Vol #3, as well as #6 on iTunes charts.
 Duke Charelle writes from personal experiences with expansive psychedelic thought to transcend beyond the self.
 His work has inspired many and he sees the future of much more music that inspires to come.